GSA/digitalgov.gov/content/posts/2015-06-30-trends-on-tuesday-native-app-push-notifications-drive-repeat-use.md

 ---
+url: /2015/06/30/trends-on-tuesday-native-app-push-notifications-drive-repeat-use/
 date: 2015-06-30 10:00:59 -0400
-title: 'Trends on Tuesday\: Native App Push Notifications Drive Repeat Use'
+title: 'Trends on Tuesday: Native App Push Notifications Drive Repeat Use'
 summary: ' Analytics company, Localytics, released a new report about mobile app retention rates from the past 4 years that agencies should heed when considering their needs for building native mobile apps, compared to mobile-friendly websites.'
-authors: [wsullivan]
+authors:
+  - wsullivan
 categories:
   - Mobile
 tag: